Doggy Door Installation Cost Guide

 Many homeowners have beloved pet dogs.
 Canine companions are a cherished member of the family, and it’s important to make homes as safe and comfortable as possible for both people and pets.
 Installing a doggy door is a popular home improvement project that allows dogs and cats to come in and out of the house without disturbing their owners.
 Whether your dog needs to go to the bathroom or just wants to lay out in the sun and get some fresh air, a doggy door lets them do it without waiting for you to let them in or out.

 Doggy doors have different costs depending on the size and special features.
-The national average cost ranges from $150 to $600, with most homeowners paying around $300 to install a manual medium-sized wooden dog door measuring 8” x 15” installed.
-Costs can be as low as $100 for a small manual plastic dog door around 6” x 7” in a door or as high as $1,500 for an extra-large aluminum electric dog door measuring 12” x 23” in a wall.
+The national average cost ranges from $200 to $800.
+Most homeowners pay $400 to install a manual 8” x 15” aluminum dog door in an exterior door.
+At the low end, costs can be as low as $150 for a small, 6’’ x 7’’ manual plastic dog door installed in a window.
+On the high end, costs can be up to $2,850 to install a 12” x 23” extra-large aluminum electric door on a brick wall with a security cover.

 |Doggy Door Installation Cost|